- + 92Images

 Thar Latest Update

-Mahindra Thar Variants: It is sold in two trims: AX (O) and LX.
+Mahindra Thar Variants: The rugged SUV can be had in two trims: AX(O) and LX.

-Mahindra Thar Features: The second-gen Mahindra Thar has features, including halogen headlamps with LED DRLs, a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay, electrically operated AC, cruise control, steering-mounted controls, and a digital MID in the instrument cluster.
-The SUV comes with a washable interior and removable roof panels.
+Mahindra Thar Features: Mahindra has equipped it with cruise control, a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay, halogen headlamps with LED DRLs, electrically operated AC, steering-mounted controls, and a digital MID in the instrument cluster.
+It also gets a washable interior and removable roof panels.

-Mahindra Thar Safety: It is equipped with dual front airbags, ABS with EBD, rear parking sensors, and front seatbelt reminder as standard.
+Mahindra Thar Safety: The off-roading-capable SUV gets safety features such as dual front airbags, ABS with EBD, rear parking sensors, and front seatbelt reminder.

 Mahindra Thar Price